 Primary liver cancer is an important cause of cancer death, and hepatocellular carcinoma (HCC) accounts for 70%-85% of total liver cancer worldwide.
 Chronic hepatitis B virus (HBV) infection contributes to > 75% of HCC cases.
 High serum viral load is the most reliable indicator of viral replication in predicting development of HCC.
 HBV genotype C is closely associated with HCC in cirrhotic patients aged > 50 years, whereas genotype B is associated with development of HCC in non-cirrhotic young patients and postoperative relapse of HCC.
 Different HBV subgenotypes have distinct patterns of mutations, which are clearly associated with increased risk of HCC.
 Mutations accumulate during chronic HBV infection and predict occurrence of HCC.
 Chronic inflammation leads to increased frequency of viral mutation via cellular cytidine deaminase induction.
 Mutations are negatively selected by host immunity, whereas some immuno-escaped HBV mutants are active in hepatocarcinogenesis.
 Inflammatory pathways contribute to the inflammation-necrosis-regeneration process, ultimately HCC.
 Their hallmark molecules can predict malignancy in HBV-infected subjects.
 Continuing inflammation is involved in hepatocarcinogenesis and closely related to recurrence and metastasis.
 HBV load, genotype C, viral mutations and expression of inflammatory molecules in HBV-related HCC tissues are significantly associated with poor prognosis.
 Imbalance between intratumoral CD8+ T cells and regulatory T cells or Th1 and Th2 cytokines in peritumoral tissues can predict prognosis of HBV-related HCC.
 These factors are important for developing active prevention and surveillance of HBV-infected subjects who are more likely to develop HCC, or for tailoring suitable treatment to improve survival or postpone postoperative recurrence of HCC.

 The patients with HCC usually present late and have mostly developed serious liver cirrhosis.
 The life expectancy of patients with newly diagnosed HCC is measured in terms of weeks to months with a mortality to incidence ratio close to 1.
 Therefore, it is critical to clarify some risk factors that can be clinically applied for the prediction of this malignancy in the HBV-infected population.
 Viral characteristics of HBV and hepatic inflammation status are not only associated with the occurrence, but also with the recurrence and metastasis of HCC after surgical treatment.
 Prognostic factors for predicting survival probability are invaluable to tailor suitable treatment options.

-In this paper, we characterize viral properties of HBV and inflammatory factors that have been recently proven to be significantly associated with the occurrence and the prognosis of HCC, and summarize a group of viral and inflammatory factors (Table ) that can be of significance for active prevention and surveillance of the HBV-infected subjects who are more likely to develop HCC, and for tailoring suitable treatment options like antiviral treatment to improve the survival or postpone the recurrence of HBV-related HCC.
+In this paper, we characterize viral properties of HBV and inflammatory factors that have been recently proven to be significantly associated with the occurrence and the prognosis of HCC, and summarize a group of viral and inflammatory factors (Table 1) that can be of significance for active prevention and surveillance of the HBV-infected subjects who are more likely to develop HCC, and for tailoring suitable treatment options like antiviral treatment to improve the survival or postpone the recurrence of HBV-related HCC.

 ROLES OF VIRAL AND INFLAMMATORY FACTORS IN PREDICTING OCCURRENCE OF HBV-ASSOCIATED HCC